openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The pass is a part of `AdjustForVPU` pipeline.

 This pass replaces all `Tile` op with a set of `PerAxisTile` operations.
+### `-convert-weights-to-u8`: Shift data from a signed range to an unsigned one
+The pass is a part of `LowPrecision` pipeline.

+Pass detects quantized convolution and shifts weights data from a signed range to an unsigned one
 ### `-dequantize-const`: Dequantize constant tensors
 The pass is a part of `LowPrecision` pipeline.